SteiMi/convmos/README.md

-# Model Output Statistics with Deep Learning
+# ConvMOS: Climate Model Output Statistics with Deep Learning

+This repository contains code for the paper "ConvMOS: Climate Model Output Statistics with Deep Learning".

 ## Data preparation
 This code is designed to work with data from REMO RCM.
 To this end, we have REMO variables as netcdf-files at the EUR-44 grid and GER-11 grid.
 We base this on data with timesteps of 6-hours, but we want daily data.
 These files have to be preprocessed for them to be used here.
 This is achieved with `prepare_netcdf_files.sh`.